Jean Twenge: Career and research

 Twenge's research investigates issues around generations, personality, social psychology and gender roles.

 In 2017, Twenge wrote an article in The Atlantic asking "Have smartphones destroyed a generation?" which presented findings from her book iGen.

+Criticism

+Jeffrey Arnett of Clark University was critical of Twenge's research on narcissism among young people.
+Speaking to The New York Times in 2013, he stated: "I think she is vastly misinterpreting or over-interpreting the data, and I think it's destructive."
+He added that Twenge's conclusions on narcissism among young people were not backed up by statistical analysis of teen behavior, and further criticized her reliance on the Narcissistic Personality Inventory (NPI), which Arnett claims is inherently flawed at measuring narcissism.
+Twenge responded to this criticism by declaring that the NPI "is employed in 77% of studies of narcissistic traits" and "is also the best self-report predictor of narcissistic traits derived from clinical interviews".
+She also stated that "documenting trends in young people's self-reported traits and attitudes is empirical research, not a complaint or a stereotype".

-Sarah Rose Cavanagh in Psychology Today disagreed with Twenge's negative view, arguing that Twenge had ignored data supporting positive findings, presented correlation as causation, over-generalized and not taken social contexts into account.
-Twenge responded to Cavanagh in the same publication, citing a meta-analysis and controlled experiments in support of her theories, and stating that her article and book had also highlighted positive trends.
-She also denied that she was outright opposed to technology: "Smartphone or internet use of up to an hour or two a day is not linked with mental health issues or unhappiness...
+Sarah Rose Cavanagh in Psychology Today disagreed with Twenge's negative view of the impact of smartphones—as outlined in her book, iGen—arguing that Twenge had ignored data supporting positive findings, presented correlation as causation, over-generalized and not taken social contexts into account.
+Twenge responded to Cavanagh in the same publication, citing a meta-analysis and controlled experiments in support of her theories [citations missing], and stating that her article and book had also highlighted positive trends.
+She also denied that she was outright opposed to technology: "[S]martphone or internet use of up to an hour or two a day is not linked with mental health issues or unhappiness ...
 It's two hours a day and beyond that that's the issue."

-Speaking to The New York Times in 2013, Jeffrey Arnett of Clark University was critical of Twenge's research on narcissism among young people, stating: "I think she is vastly misinterpreting or over-interpreting the data, and I think it's destructive", and that her conclusions on narcissism among young people were not backed up by statistical analysis of teen behaviour.
-His criticisms of her work also included that she relies on the Narcissistic Personality Inventory (NPI), which Arnett claims is inherently flawed at measuring narcissism.
-Twenge has responded to this criticism by declaring of the NPI: "...it is employed in 77% of studies of narcissistic traits," and that it "...is also the best self-report predictor of narcissistic traits derived from clinical interviews."
-She also argued that "Documenting trends in young people's self-reported traits and attitudes is empirical research, not a complaint or a stereotype."